mvolkmann/blog/src/swift/swift-ui.md

 1. Click the "Query Records" button.
    Note that after adding records in the app it can take a minute until they appear in the CloudKit Dashboard.
+1. To create a new record, click the "+" button after the "Records" heading, select a record type from the "Type" dropdown, select "Create New Record", enter a record name in the "CD_entityName" input, enter attribute values in the remaining inputs, and click the "Save" button.
+   Relationship attribute values must be set to the unique id string of record to which they refer.
+1. To modify record attributes, click a record name (blue link), edit data in the inspector panel on the right, click the "Save" button.
+   To undo changes before saving them, click the "Reload" button.
+1. To see changes in the record table, re-run the query.
+1. To delete a record, click a record name (blue link), click the "Delete" button, and confirm by clicking another "Delete" button.

 ## Siri